Understanding Executive Function: What It Is and Why It Matters

 Others get stuck in planning, revising priorities repeatedly without transitioning to action.

 Strategy: Time-box your planning session with a timer set to 5 or 10 minutes.
-When the timer goes off, either what you have is good enough, or you should feel free to ask someone around you to assist with the decision-making.
-Michelle, an academic with perfectionist tendencies, sets a 5-minute timer for her planning ritual.
-When it sounds, she moves to execution mode regardless of whether her plan feels "perfect."
+When the timer goes off, either treat what you have come up with as good enough, or consider asking someone else you trust if they might assist with your decision-making.
+Michelle, an academic with perfectionist tendencies, decided to use a 5-minute timer for her planning ritual.
+When the alarm goes off, she moves into execution mode regardless of whether her plan feels "perfect."
+"It's quite difficult to tear myself away from further optimization," she told me, "but if I didn't force myself to do so, I wouldn't get anything done."

 Execution Impatience

-When urgent tasks loom, the temptation to skip planning is very strong.
-This happens because deadlines feel like threats to your brain, triggering your fear response.
-This fear reorganizes your motivation toward escape - in this case, by jumping directly into the work to reduce the chance of missing the deadline.
+When urgent tasks loom, your temptation to skip planning can become very strong.
+This happens because deadlines feel like threats to your brain, triggering your fear response and your Task-Positive Network.
+Your fear reorganizes your motivation away from thoughtful activities like planning toward an immediate and urgent desire to escape, in this case by causing you to want to jump directly into your work without planning so as to reduce the chance you'll miss your deadline.

 Strategy: Create an abbreviated emergency version of your ritual.
-Jordan, a nurse with variable shift schedules, has a 60-second "crisis planning" approach he uses on particularly hectic days - just enough to identify his top priorities without feeling like he's wasting time.
+Jordan, a nurse who works variable shift schedules, developed a 60-second "crisis planning" approach he uses on particularly hectic days.
+This brief planning is just enough to help him identify his top priorities without feeling like he's wasting time he needs to get the work done.

 Forgetting the Ritual